Detection of minimum repeatable tile in fabric textures using CNN activations.

 Vicent Gilabert Mañó

-AI / Computer Vision Engineer
+Data Scientist / Computer Vision Engineer